By Rylee Black

 She clutched the note to her with closed eyes and a smile.
 How pathetic was it that her heart soared at the thought of him?
 That summer they’d had was ten years and another lifetime ago, for heaven’s sake.
 They’d been children, really, with no clue about the harsh realities of life.
 They were adults now with jobs and responsibilities and tons of experiences that had changed them.
 Carlie had married and divorced, and that had certainly changed her.
 Her eyes went wide with that thought.
 Had Sully married?
 She looked at the note again, trying to read between lines that weren’t there.
 This wasn’t a declaration of undying love.
 It was just a request for forgiveness.
 Probably, he’d somehow heard she was coming and decided to use this opportunity to clear his conscious of any guilt he felt for the way things had ended.

-She tucked the note in the pocket of her shorts, dumped the soft pink petals on the ground, and hung the bucket back on the fence.
+She tucked the note in the pocket of her shorts, dumped the shell and soft pink petals on the ground, and hung the bucket back on the fence.
 Then she squared her shoulders and headed around the house to the porch, admonishing herself for the dreams of her foolish heart the whole way.
 “You can’t go home again, Carlie Jo.
 It’s not just an old adage, it’s the truth.
 And you certainly can’t expect your childhood love to be anything more than a really wonderful memory.
 Life has moved on and you need to follow suit.
 You’re a grown woman, not a starry-eyed teenager for Christ’s sake.
 Get a grip.
 Soul mates and true love are just cheesy concepts dreamed up by big business to sell cards, books, and movies.
 Sullivan Bradford was just a silly teenage fling, and that’s the end of it.”
 Now, if she could just get her heart to believe that.

 She didn’t see him standing there until she was already on the porch.
 Her Sully, looking like a marvelously filled out and gloriously grown-up version of the teenaged one.
 He stepped up close, flashed her that devastating smile of his, and held out a bunch of wild flowers, just has he had ten years ago.